immersive-web/webxr/spatial-tracking-explainer.md

 When working with real-world spaces, it is important to be able to express transforms exclusively in terms of position and orientation.
 In WebXR this is done through the `XRRigidTransform` which contains a `position` vector and an `orientation` quaternion.
 When interpreting an `XRRigidTransform` the `orientation` is applied prior to the `position`.
 This means that, for example, a transform that indicates a quarter rotation to the right and a 1-meter translation along -Z would place a transformed object at `[0, 0, -1]` facing to the right. `XRRigidTransform`s also have a `matrix` attribute that reports the same transform as a 4×4 matrix when needed.
 By definition, the matrix of a rigid transform cannot contain scale or skew.

 #### Poses
 On a frame-by-frame basis, developers can query the location of any `XRSpace` relative to another `XRSpace` via the `XRFrame.getPose()` function.
-This function takes the `space` parameter which is the `XRSpace` to locate and the `relativeTo` parameter which defines the coordinate system in which the resulting `XRPose` should be returned.
-The `transform` attribute of `XRPose` is an `XRRigidTransform` representing the location of `space` within `relativeTo`.
+This function takes the `sourceSpace` parameter which is the `XRSpace` to locate and the `destinationSpace` parameter which defines the coordinate system in which the resulting `XRPose` should be returned.
+The `transform` attribute of `XRPose` is an `XRRigidTransform` from `sourceSpace` to `destinationSpace`, its `position` element represents the location of `sourceSpace`'s origin within `destinationSpace`'s coordinate system.

-Developers should always check the result from `getPose()` as it will be null on frames in which `space`'s location cannot be determined within `relativeTo`.
-This may happen due to overall tracking loss, `space` or `relativeTo` not being locatable, or for other reasons.
-While the `relativeTo` parameter is an `XRSpace`, developers will often choose to supply a `XRReferenceSpace` as the `relativeTo` parameter so that coordinates will be consistent with those used for rendering.
+Developers should always check the result from `getPose()` as it will be null on frames in which `sourceSpace`'s location cannot be determined within `destinationSpace`.
+This may happen due to overall tracking loss, `sourceSpace` or `destinationSpace` not being locatable, or for other reasons.
+While the `destinationSpace` parameter is an `XRSpace`, developers will often choose to supply a `XRReferenceSpace` as the `destinationSpace` parameter so that coordinates will be consistent with those used for rendering.
 For more information on rendering, see the main [WebXR explainer](explainer.md).

 ```js
   let pose = frame.getPose(xrSpace, xrReferenceSpace);